mythnc/fb-papa/README.md

 20150626 update:
-Due to facebook no longer provide public access to their graph api, this web service doesn't anymore. (news [link](https://news.ycombinator.com/item?id=9748242))
+Due to facebook no longer provide public access to their graph api, this web service doesn't work anymore. (news [link](https://news.ycombinator.com/item?id=9748242))

 A simple parser to parse some URLs of facebook